forxhunter/myway2blackhole/README.md

-# myway2blackhole
+# Description
-My self experience to create a moving black hole with openGL
+My self experience to create a moving black hole with openGL.

+## License
+MIT license